mariadb-corporation/MaxScale/Documentation/Filters/Named-Server-Filter.md

 Below is a configuration example for the filter in indexed-mode.
 The legacy mode is not recommended and may be removed in a future release.
-In the example, a SELECT on TableOne (*match01*) results in routing hints to two named servers, while a SELECT on TableTwo is suggested to be routed to the master server of the service.
+In the example, a SELECT on TableOne (*match01*) results in routing hints to two named servers, while a SELECT on TableTwo is suggested to be routed to the primary server of the service.
 Whether a list of server names is interpreted as a route-to-any or route-to-all is up to the attached router.
 The HintRouter sees a list as a suggestion to route-to-any.
 For additional information on hints and how they can